cosc140-s22/cosc140-miniproj-ahmed_flo_gabby/README.md

 ## Miniproject descripton

 ### Croeso i Cymru

 - A curated selection of places to travel in Wales and England based on our excursions
 - Discover places, browse images and view comments/reviews from autheticated users
 - Login to leave your own reviews

 ### Cool Features

 - Suggestions on searchbar on home page
 - Hashtag suggestions if you press # on the search bar
 - Little dragon favicon on browser tab
 - Randomly generated unique profile pictures on navbar
 - Sliding Gallery Carousel on detail page
 - Clickable tags.
 Click om a tag to only view items with that tag.
 Click it again to deselect it.
+- Scrollable map with loading screen on show page

 ### Data Recovery

- - In the event of a data loss, an initial set of sites can be loaded from the ```app/fixtures/seeds.yaml``` file
+- In the event of a data loss, an initial set of sites can be loaded from the `app/fixtures/seeds.yaml` file

 ## Credits